wilkster/SnipShape/Readme.md

 - RMB on text will edit the text
 - RMB over inserted picture will reset to original size
 - RMB on other shapes will send them to the bottom of the stack / z-order
-- OCR - Uses Descolas OCR engine to read text from snip
+- OCR - Uses Descolada's OCR engine to read text from snip
   - Read lines of text, with line breaks as shown
   - Read words of text, that only have line breaks at paragraph breaks, good of pasting
   - Read table text attempting to create an HTML table that represents each cell (with limitations)